Search test library by skills or roles

 Leaders often have an intuition about the level of learning agility within the organization, even if they do not use the exact words to describe their feeling.

-It is agility that will enable this thriving even in the face of significant challenges, and accomplishing it calls for a company-wide culture that encourages learning and relearning at all levels and at all times.
+It is agility that will enable thriving even in the face of significant challenges, and accomplishing it calls for a company-wide culture that encourages learning and relearning at all levels and at all times.

 customers across world